drschwenk/mkdocs_skeleton/README.md

 # Mkdocs quickstart guide
 This guide and project skeleton are meant to provide a quick intro to mkdocs and the use of the AI2 mkdocs theme.
-For more detail, refer to[the official mkdocs documentation.](http://www.mkdocs.org)
+For more detail, refer to [the official mkdocs documentation.](http://www.mkdocs.org)
 ## Installation
 Mkdocs is pip-installable:
 ```python